syncfusion/blazor-showcase-bpmn-editor/README.md

 ### Run

 1. Clone this repository.
-2. Open the `.sln` file in VS 2022.
+2. Open the project in VS 2022:
+	- For the .NET 8 Server app, open Server/BPMNEditor.sln.
+	- For the .NET 8 WASM app, open WASM/BPMNEditor.sln.
-3. Click the green run button in the toolbar.
+3. Run the demo.

 ## Demo